camunda/camunda/docs/src/introduction/install.md

 ```

 If you use a Docker setup with `docker-machine` and your `default` VM does
-not have 4GB of memory you can create a new one with the following command.
+not have 4GB of memory, you can create a new one with the following command:

 ```
 docker-machine create --driver virtualbox --virtualbox-memory 4000 zeebe